junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Cas eases his breath and says in a plain tone, "It's nothing.
 Just, something in my throat."
 But he's a terrible liar.

 "No, it's not."
-Dean says straightly, walking closer to look at him with better lighting.
+Dean says straight, walking closer to look at him with better lighting.
 "You got a cold or something?"

 His eyes scrutinize up and down the angel's shirt and suit jacket, Cas has taken off the trench coat and left it on the back of the chair.